 Sales of energy drinks in the U.S. continue to soar.
 More than one-third of Americans aged 18-49 consume energy drinks, and the drinks are most popular among teenagers, college students and young adults.

-The American Academy of Pediatrics (AAP) has done a large study on the use of energy drinks by children and adolescents, and like other healthcare professionals and organizations, they strongly recommend against energy drink consumption by people in those age groups.
+The American Academy of Pediatrics (AAP) has done a large study on the use of energy drinks by children and adolescents.
+Like other healthcare professionals and organizations, they strongly recommend against energy drink consumption by people in those age groups.

 The AAP cites a lower tolerance to caffeine, still-developing cardiovascular and neurological systems, and energy drinks’ high sugar content as strong arguments against the use of these drinks by kids and teens.